Bank Otsar Ha-Hayal: British Mandate era

+State of Israel

 In 1972, the bank opened up to the general public, although it still largely kept its association with military assets.
 It was purchased by Bank Hapoalim in 1977.
 By 1996, Otsar HaHayal completely transformed into a commercial public bank.

 On January 24, 2006, Bank Hapoalim's share of the bank, 66%, was sold for 703 million NIS, approximately 185% of Otsar Ha-Hayal's estimated worth, to the First International Bank of Israel.

-Criticism

-Involvement in Israeli settlements
+Controversy

 On 12 February 2020, the United Nations published a database of companies doing business related in the West Bank, including East Jerusalem, as well as in the Golan Heights.
 Bank Otsar Ha-Hayal was listed on the database on account of its activities in Israeli settlements in these territories.